Interactive Cosmology Visualization Using the Hubble UltraDeep Field Data in the Classroom: Introduction

 In addition, the education landscape is changing at a breakneck pace around us, with online learning quickly becoming a preferred option for reasons of convenience, access, and affordability, especially to students of limited means.
 At its extreme, in the case of large-scale threats to safety, online learning becomes mandatory, as has been so dramatically underlined by the recent outbreak of COVID-19.
 As millions of students around the world moved from learning in a classroom to learning at home, it became evidently clear that modern classes require new tools for education.
 Nowhere is this more needed than in the laboratory-type complement to lecture-based learning, and online virtual tools stand to serve this purpose exceptionally well (\eg\ \citealt*{Hoeling2012}).

 ``Appreciating Hubble at Hyper-speed'' (\AHaH) is an educational tool that aims to address these issues of concept acquisition and retention by providing a visual and interactive learning medium.
 The project uses data from the Hubble Space Telescope (HST) Cycle 12 Project ``GRAPES'' \citep[Grism-ACS (Advanced Camera for Surveys) Program for Extragalactic Science;][]{Pirzkal2004} to build a redshift-sorted database of over 5000 galaxies within the Hubble Ultra Deep Field (HUDF).
-To be brief, if one follows Hubble's Law of the Universal Expansion,
+As a simplified, brief explanation, if one begins Hubble's Law of the Universal Expansion (as per the FLRW model\footnote{For further discussion of the differences between the Hubble's redshift-distance and velocity-distance laws, see \citet{Harrison1993}.}),